 Maui Lava Flow Site #1

-The first, La Perouse, is ironically the site of the last real lava flow on Maui, dating back to approx. 1790.
-Here, the MIFPC plans to have “lava”, which will consist of a mixture of heated Play-Doh and petroleum, slowly descend from Ulupalakua Ranch to La Perouse Bay, creating a pretend lava flow that visitors can photograph and enjoy on one of four yet to-be-determined tours.
-Dry ice from underground vents will create the illusion of steam rising from the ground, and with the addition of various dyes and chemicals, the “lava” is said to be nearly indistinguishable to actual lava.
+The first, La Perouse, is ironically the site of the last real lava flow on Maui, estimated to be between 1480 and 1600.
+Here, the MIFPC plans to have “lava,” which will consist of a mixture of heated Play-Doh and petroleum, slowly descend from Ulupalakua Ranch to La Perouse Bay, creating a pretend lava flow that visitors can photograph and enjoy on one of four yet-to-be-determined tours.
+Dry ice from underground vents will create the illusion of steam rising from the ground, and with the addition of various dyes and chemicals, the “lava” is said to be nearly indistinguishable from actual lava.

 Maui Lava Flow Site #2